Skip to Content

 Runner bamboo is monopodial and hails from the Phyllostachys genus.
 It is reputed to grow and spread prolifically.

 Running bamboo can grow from three to five feet taller in a year, with the shallow, horizontal root system producing new culms or canes at an astounding speed during the growth season.
-Running bamboo can lead to a garden becoming overrun and the natural biodiversity coming under threat quickly.
+Running bamboo can lead to a garden becoming overrun and the natural biodiversity being threatened quickly.

 You can manage runners to an extent by planting the bamboo in an appropriately fortified container or within the circumference of specially designed growth barriers.
 Pruning foliage and mowing down emergent runners can also be of limited use.